SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/message-templates.md

 * Add your contact information, such as your company's address, email, website, and phone number.

-* Add the unsubscribe link.
+* Add the [unsubscribe link][6].
 According to new data protection and privacy regulation (GDPR), you must add a clearly visible unsubscribe link and make it easy for recipients to opt out of your mailings.

 * Add [merge tags][3] (also called template variables).
 You can include each recipient's data to personalize your message.
 This will help you increase the opening and click-through rates.
 For example, you can address your reader by their first or full name or the name of the company they work in.
 SuperOffice CRM offers a variety of merge tags you can use to personalize your mailings.